vincevargadev/vincevargadev/README.md

 * 💙 Currently, I'm working most of the time with Flutter and Dart. 🚀 I'd love to see Dart become a popular full-stack language.
 * 📦 I develop and maintain various open-source packages.
 I work on open-source Dart code in my free time and sometimes at work.
-* 🗣 I launched and organized the [Flutter meetups in Munich](https://meetup.com/Flutter-Munich/). 🦠 Due to coronavirus pandemic, we don't hold events at the moment.
+* 🗣 I launched and organized the [Flutter meetups in Munich](https://meetup.com/Flutter-Munich/). 🦠 Due to the coronavirus pandemic, we don't hold events at the moment.
 * 📖 I'm currently learning Vim, Go, and good software development practices.
 * 💪 At one point in my career, I digged pretty deep into JavaScript, TypeScript, Python, and Java.  🧓🏻  My memories about the ins and outs of these languages started to fade away, but I'd be happy to use them again!
 * ⚛ I studied Physics at the university. 👨🏻‍💻 I'm a self-taught software developer